 Beets

-- If you don’t use all the Instant Pot beets, you can store the pressure cooked beets in the fridge for a couple of days.
+- If you don’t use all the Instant Pot beets, you can store the pressure-cooked beets in the fridge for a couple of days.

 Substitutions

-- I sometimes use pecans instead of walnuts and feta cheese instead of goat cheese.
+- You can use feta cheese instead of goat cheese.

 Staining